dasheck0/robots/readme.md

 you can.
 Other robots will spawn and attack you.
 But fear not!
 Dodge their bullets and fire your own to destroy them and gain loot and other goodies.
 These will help to upgrade your robot.

+### Controls

+#### Desktop

+* Up - Move forwards
+* Down - Move backwards
+* Left - Turn left
+* Right - Turn right
+* Space - Shoot
+* Shift - Show ingame hud

+#### Mobile

+In the bottom left you have dpad, which works like you would expect.
+In the bottom right you have two buttons.
+The right one, will shoot if you press it and the left one will show the hud.

 ### Features